swedenconnect/technical-framework/ELN-0613 - Signature Activation Protocol.md

 Name | Type | Content
 --- |--- | ---
-**ver** | String | The version of this claim, default 1.0 (Optional) **irt** | String | In Response To, holding the identifier of the Authn Reuqest associated with this SAD.
+**ver** | String | The version of this claim, default 1.0 (Optional) **irt** | String | In Response To, holding the identifier of the Authn Request associated with this SAD.
 **attr** | String | Attribute, holding the URI identifier of the attribute specifying the users unique identifier value.
 **loa** | String | LevelOfAssurance, holding the URI identifier of the LoA used to  authenticate the signer.
 **reqid** | String | RequestID, holding the ID of the Sign Request associated with this SAD.